Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 ## Introduction

-📊  This project focuses on automating data cleaning processes, aiming to enhance the accuracy and reliability of data analytics in the financial domain.
+📊  This project focuses on automating data cleaning processes, aiming to enhance the accuracy and reliability of data analytics.

 ## Background

-Fueled by the necessity for precise and cleansed data in economic research, this project was conceived.
-It leverages SQL to automate the cleaning of US household income data, preparing it for insightful analysis and decision-making.
+This project leverages SQL to automate the cleaning of US household income data, preparing it for insightful analysis and decision-making.

 Data originates from a comprehensive dataset detailing household incomes across the United States, enriched with geographical and demographic details.